 The Funding High

 Look, raising money is absolute hell.
-Even if you have odds stacked for you, you will have to bust your behind, and it will kill heck of a lot more time than you are willing to admit.
+Even if you have odds stacked for you, you will have to bust your behind, and it will kill a heck of a lot more time than you are willing to admit.
 Founders will get to experience massive highs and massive lows.
 Rejections and grinf**kery galore.
 Add to that often too dragged out due diligence and legal, and what you have is exhausted founders.
 Thing is, the work has only just begun.
-That initial spike in attention you got will die off.
+That initial spike in the attention you got will die off.
 Your investors want to get paid.
 Your employees are constantly being recruited by others (and if they are not, get your hiring standards up, way up).
 Customers want those new features.
 Pronto!
 Stat!
 Back to reality, back to work!

 Name That Round Fetish

 We have FFF (friends & family & “fools”), seed, seed extension, bridge, mezzanine, A, B, C, D… Can we please stop that madness?
-Things have changed drastically since my 1st bubble experience in the late 90’s.
+Things have changed drastically since my 1st bubble experienced in the late ’90s.
 A lot of things got better, but naming of the rounds and classifying the stage your company – that is some new goofy nonsense.
 You sold equity to these great investors.
 You took in $X to grow your company.
 Done.
 No more goofy names.

 I, for one, hope I never have to participate in that fetish, until maybe I get to see an IPO at some point.
-It is useful for us internally, because a bump in valuation is good morale booster.
+It is useful for us internally, because a bump in valuation is a good morale booster.
 BUT!
 And there is always a but.
-Valuation and other terms are so interconnected these days that you may get what you want with maybe littler extra, but you will pay in much longer due diligence, closing, etc.
+Valuation and other terms are so interconnected these days that you may get what you want with maybe a little extra, but you will pay in much longer due diligence, closing, etc.

 Here is the bottom line: “I got the tuna, time to make the sushi”.

-Getting VC investment is no different than a sushi chef (because you know, I love sushi) going to fishmonger and getting some top notch tuna.
-It is just the start and extremely exhausting one.
+Getting VC investment is no different than a sushi chef (because you know, I love sushi) going to the fishmonger and getting some top-notch tuna.
+It is just the start and an extremely exhausting one.
 I just want to go to making that sushi, feeding our customers, taking care of our crew, and paying back our investor.
 Don’t congratulate us on the trip to the fishmonger, come try our sushi, become our regular customer, help us get big that way.
 Now THAT is what matters.